openhive-network/haf/src/hive_fork_manager/Readme.md

 #### Using a group of contexts
 In certain situations, it becomes necessary to ensure that multiple contexts are synchronized and point to the same block.
 This synchronization of contexts allows for consistent behavior across different applications.
-To achieve this, there are specific functions available, such as 'hive.app_next_block', that operate on an array of contexts and move them synchronously.
+To achieve this, there are specific functions/procedures available, such as 'hive.app_next_iteration', that operate on an array of contexts and move them synchronously.

 When using synchronized contexts, it is of utmost importance to ensure that all the contexts within a group